cryptolovers-tipbots/bitcore/packages/bitcore-lib-cash/docs/index.md

-# Bitcore Cash
+# Astracore Cash

 ## Principles

 Bitcoin is a powerful new peer-to-peer platform for the next generation of financial technology.
 The decentralized nature of the Bitcoin network allows for highly resilient bitcoin infrastructure, and the developer community needs reliable, open-source tools to implement bitcoin apps and services.
-Bitcore provides a reliable API for JavaScript apps that need to interface with Bitcoin.
+Astracore provides a reliable API for JavaScript apps that need to interface with Bitcoin.

-To get started, just `npm install bitcore` or `bower install bitcore`.
+To get started, just `npm install astracore` or `bower install astracore`.

 ## Documentation Index